MARTIMM/Semi-xml/README.md

   * Callable - Call a method/sub to return data to be placed on that spot.
 * Nesting is easy using the brackets.
 * Attribute values do not need quoting when there are no spaces in the value.
+* The parser calls methods from the action object to handle all tags and attributes.
+Hooks can be inserted to handle special items e.g.
+  * Html needs stylesheets in another format than xml.
+These can be introduced by using a hash.
+  * Some html tags need other processing than the default handling and must be configured before parsing.
+E.g.
+    * script tags must always have a start and ending tag
+    * the content of a pre tag must be left as-is.